 Read the short summary of both report findings, explaining the key points with images to illustrate lateral spreading, the floodplain and what might happen in an earthquake or flood.

-The Head of Lake Wakatipu FAQ page provides answers to common questions about natural hazard management in Glenorchy.
+The Head of Lake Whakatipu FAQ page provides answers to common questions about natural hazard management in Glenorchy.
 It covers flood risks, earthquake impacts, and mitigation strategies based on ORC studies and expert advice, helping you make informed decisions about safety in the region.

 Find out about our work, ask questions, share comments, or get in touch to find out how you can participate in this adaptation project: